Skip to Main Content

 • Federal Reserve’s monetary policies: Although the Fed does not determine housing interest rates, it does set the federal funds rate.
 Currently, the effective federal funds rate is 5.33%.
 New Jersey lenders generally refer to this rate when setting their mortgage rates.
 The higher the federal funds rate is, the higher the mortgage rates tend to be.

-Mortgage rates in New Jersey are also determined by direct factors — that is, factors within your control.
+Direct factors also determine mortgage rates in New Jersey — that is, factors within your control.
 This includes:

 • Credit score: Lenders will consider your credit score when determining whether to offer you a home loan.
 If you have good credit or better, you could benefit from a lower interest rate.